From Security Guard To Nurse: Resettling In Richmond

 They introduced themselves and made small talk.
 He asked what she did, and she admitted -- she had no job.
 The man was a supervisor at a security company, and offered her a job on the spot.

 “I didn't know what kind of job, I didn't ask it.
-I'm ready to do whatever they gave me,” said Monger.
+I'm ready to do whatever they gave me,” Monger said.

 The supervisor helped Monger fill out paperwork and gave her a uniform.
 When she got to her first training she finally realized what this position entailed.
 She wouldn’t be sitting in an office somewhere, she’d be patrolling office buildings all over the city.

 “I came right away on the ground.
 Work with them, follow the instructions, learned very fast.
-When I left my security job after six years, they still want me to go back,” said Monger.
+When I left my security job after six years, they still want me to go back,” Monger said.

 Monger held onto her dreams of working in medicine.
 She now works in healthcare and is only a few credits away from taking her nursing exam.
 And she’s still producing music and performing, including this new single.

 “We are free to have dreams.
 We can dream it.
 Right.
 So just dream it and do good.
 Always.
-Be good to others, be happy with what you have,” said Monger.
+Be good to others, be happy with what you have,” Monger said.

 Kanchi Maya Monger said she’s working to give her family a good life in Virginia, to provide them with everything they need.
 She’s learned a lot from her experiences and has this advice: seize the opportunities that are in front of you, she says, you never know what comes next.